-The Republic of Korea has a programme to collect waste at estuaries by using floating fences and trash racks for collecting wastes in small rivers (Figure 1).
+A programme in the Republic of Korea collects waste at estuaries by using floating fences and trash racks designed to collect waste in small rivers (Figure 1).
 The trash rack is usually made from cheap materials such as bamboo or local wood (Figure 2).
-One key point in the conduct of such programmes is determining who will bear the cost of collecting and disposing wastes.
-Sharing the burden amongst stakeholders may be necessary.
-At present, the expenses in proper waste collection and disposal are borne by local governments in river basins, with subsidy from the central government.
+One key point in the conduct of such programmes is determining who will bear the cost of collecting and disposing of the waste, so sharing the burden among stakeholders may be necessary.
+At present, the expenses of proper waste collection and disposal are borne by local governments in river basins, with subsidies from the central government.

-In January 2019, the Government of the Philippines launched the Manila Bay Rehabilitation programme to clean up designated estuaries and waterways, implement solid waste management, and reduce the level of faecal coliform.
-One of the highlights was the clean-up of Baseco Beach in Manila during the World Clean Up Day on 21 September 2019.
+The Philippines government launched the Manila Bay Rehabilitation programme in January 2019 to clean up designated estuaries and waterways, implement solid waste management, and reduce the level of faecal coliform.
+One of the highlights was the clean-up of Baseco Beach in Manila during World Clean Up Day on 21 September 2019.
 Thousands participated in the event, which collected 187 tonnes of waste.

 Waste Collection at Oceans

-Floating wastes cause damage to ships.
-Thus, government authorities who oversee ports and shipping routes require ships to collect and clean up wastes in the oceans (Figure 3).
+Floating waste can damage ships, so government authorities who oversee ports and shipping routes require ships to collect and clean up ocean waste (Figure 3).

-Some fisherfolk in Japan voluntarily collect wastes from the ocean with help from the Social Sports Initiative Association (Yasuhumi, Maeda, and Asano, 2015) and are also involved in another government programme.
-For instance, in Kagawa Prefecture, the government has a voluntary agreement with some associations of fisherfolk that assigns them the task of bringing back wastes accidentally collected by fishing nets; the coastal local governments collect the waste free of charge.
+Fisherfolk in Japan voluntarily collect ocean waste with help from the Social Sports Initiative Association (Yasuhumi, Maeda, and Asano, 2015) and are also involved in another government programme.
+In Kagawa Prefecture, the government has a voluntary agreement with fisherfolk associations, assigning them the task of bringing back waste collected by fishing nets.
+The coastal local governments then collect the waste free of charge.
 The disposal cost is jointly borne by local governments in the prefecture, including coastal and inland municipalities.

-In another case, a fisher in Hue, Viet Nam, collects plastic wastes from the ocean and sells them to a junk shop.
-He donates part of his revenue to a local youth union that supports poor students.
+In another case, a fisher in Hue, Viet Nam, collects plastic ocean waste and sells it to a junk shop.
+He donates part of his revenue to a local youth union supporting poor students.

-A fishing port in Jakarta once had a seawater purification system that utilised tidal range fluctuation to capture oil in seawater and remove floating wastes, including plastic waste (Orishimo, 2004).
+A fishing port in Jakarta once had a seawater purification system utilising tidal range fluctuation to capture oil in seawater and remove floating waste, including plastic waste (Orishimo, 2004).
 The system, a sub-component of Phase IV of the Jakarta Fishing Port/Market Development Project, and supported by the Japan International Cooperation Agency from 1993 to 2002, constructed a pond between the port area and the sea.
-The gate of the pond to the port area would be opened during high tide to allow seawater to flow inside.
-A screen installed in the ditch linking the port and the pond would then capture the floating wastes, including plastic waste.
-The gate would be closed at the end of high tide.
-The mangrove forest and its eco-system purified the water.
-During low tide, the gate between the pond and the sea would be opened, allowing the water to be discharged to the sea.
-Although not operational anymore, the system can be considered as an innovative infrastructure in collecting floating wastes from the ocean.
+The pond's gate to the port area would be opened during high tide to allow seawater to flow inside.
+A screen installed in the ditch linking the port and the pond would then capture the floating waste, including plastic waste.
+The gate would be closed at the end of high tide and the mangrove forest and its eco-system purified the water.
+During low tide, the gate would be opened, allowing the water to be discharged into the sea.
+Although no longer operational, the system is an example of innovative infrastructure in collecting floating waste from the ocean.

 Opportunities to Raise Awareness

-Akbar, M. (2019), Gerakan Bersihkan Sampah Bengawan Solo di Acara World Cleanup Day Bojonegoro.
-[Bengawan Solo Waste Cleanup Movement at Bojonegoro World Cleanup Day].
+M Akbar (2019), Gerakan Bersihkan Sampah Bengawan Solo di Acara World Cleanup Day Bojonegoro.
+(Bengawan Solo Waste Cleanup Movement at Bojonegoro World Cleanup Day).
 Jurnaba. https://jurnaba.co/gerakan-bersihkan-sampah-bengawan-solo-di-acara-world-cleanup-day-bojonegoro/ (accessed 15 April 2020).

 AQUA (2019), Danone–AQUA Unveils the Learnings from Implementing the Ocean Cleanup’s Interceptor 001, A Solution for Indonesia’s Cleaner Oceans. https://aqua.co.id/en/danone-aqua-unveils-the-learnings-from-implementing-the-ocean-cleanups-interceptor-001-a-solution-for-indonesias-cleaner-oceans-1 (accessed 22 April 2020).